ltiongl/data-analytics-practices/seoul-bike-sharing/README.md

 ### Univariate Analysis
 #### Distribution of rented bike count per hour
-The histogram shows that the rented bike count per hour is heavily right-skewed.
-The mean value is 704.6, the median is 504.5, and the standard deviation is 645.0.
+The histogram reveals that the hourly bike rental count is heavily right-skewed, with a mean of 704.6, a median of 504.5, and a standard deviation of 645.0.

 <kbd>
 <img src="https://github.com/user-attachments/assets/776a5e03-33be-4b1e-838d-789b9e12f57e">